 Now, think about the volume of the crawl space.
 At, say, a 3-foot height and spanning 2,531 square feet, the volume comes to over 7,500 cubic feet – almost twice the size of a large living room.
 It means you need a dehumidifier with more extensive coverage.
 Only best designed apartment dehumidifiers or specially designed crawl space dehumidifier can do the job.

 Advanced Features and Functions

 Finally, specially-designed crawl space dehumidifiers are fitted with unique features and functions not present in a regular dehumidifier for better overall performance in the demanding conditions down in the crawl space.

 Two things immediately come to mind.
 First, as we’ve seen, the crawl space is so much more humid than the rest of the home.
 It may even have water standing in the area, further worsening the moisture issues as the water constantly evaporates.

-It means you need to be prepared to drain more water from your dehumidifier.
+It means you need to be prepared to drain more water from your dehumidifier through hose.
 Specially-designed crawl space dehumidifiers have larger condensate tanks to hold more water and are typically equipped with drain pumps, so you don’t have to worry about manually emptying the tank.